DIGITAL TRAINING KIT

 How can we go digital?

-The Digital Training Kit is divided in 6 areas: Online events and software tools, Audiovisual materials/tools, Music digitalisation, Virtual reality and gaming, Dissemination and Socially responsible digitalisation.
+The Digital Training Kit is divided in 6 areas: Online events and software tools, Audiovisual materials and tools, Music digitalisation, Virtual reality and gaming, Dissemination and Socially responsible digitalisation.
 Before selecting your digital approach, it is important to ask the following questions:

 Inside each topic you will find case studies and tools that will help you to improve your work and expertise in order to achieve an effective and meaningful digital approach in the creative and cultural sectors.